MikhailBerezin/Wavelet_hyperspectral/README.md

 **Function Details**
     - Smoothing: Averages intensity over three points.
     - Mapping: Uses a linear fit between channels and wavelengths based on the first, peak, and last points.

+** Alternative STEP 2**:
+function AccurateChannelToWavelengthCropping(varargin)
+similar to the STEP 1 except it crops the bands of the compressed image to improve the matching process

 # Dependencies